lmathews19/personalGPT/README.md

 **Key Features:**

+* **Does not have a Server Component:** Lightning-fast chat with your Ollama instance—experience ultra-low latency compared to other chat clients!
+* **Edit Historical Context:** Rewrite history!
+Effortlessly edit past chat context for a more flexible conversation experience.
 * **Offline Functionality:** Operates entirely locally, eliminating the need for internet connectivity.
 * **Customizable LLM Selection:** Users can select and utilize their preferred LLMs installed through Ollama.
 * **Privacy-Focused:** Keeps all data and interactions within the user's local environment.